 Falling over at home is the number one cause for accidental death among older people in Scotland, and the number one cause of unplanned hospital admissions.

-However, a new initiative launched in Glasgow has changed the way patients are treated after a fall.
-Now, through the ‘Falls Prevention Programme’ patients are offered a full range of support services, from occupational therapy, physiotherapy and exercises classes to money advice, psychology and even a handy person service.
+Through the ‘Falls Prevention Programme’ patients are offered a full range of support services, from occupational therapy, physiotherapy and exercises classes to money advice, psychology and even a handy person service.

 ”We work with other health staff on the frontline to identify any patient who may benefit from the programme and do all we can to make sure they get the support they need.”